magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### Manual .pdf: <br />
 - Something about GPIO, where is the script and how to connect buttons <br />

-### Others, Website (Pocketvj.com): <br />

-- make a contest for more opensource case designs, e.g. camera case, ir case... <br />
-- people who can't afford PocketVJ can promote it on socialmedia and make tutorials for discounts.  <br />
-- add more info about the projects i am donationg to. <br />

 ### Tutorials (Pocketvj.com/Vimeo): <br />

-- Uplaod with Filezilla<br />
+- New video which features the product and its functions<br />
 - All autostart functions <br />
 - Filename-Fixer<br />
-- new promo video which features the product <br />

 =======================<br />